 There is little else known of Molaí Nic Giolla Fhiondáin other than she was a gifted harper like her father.
 In the notes to a poem which was published by Douglas Hyde, it tells of a poet called Ó Doirnín who called in on the home of Pádraig Mac Giolla Fhiondáin, a ‘biadhtach’, one who kept an open house for visitors giving food and shelter to travellers.
 After supper a harp was placed before Ó Doirnín so that he would play.
 Much to the surprise of those present, he played and sang ‘an ceol ba bhinne ar bith do tharraingt ón gcláirsigh’ (the sweetest music ever drawn from a harp).
 Molaí Mac a’ Liondan’s sister (daughter ) was jealous as she was a ‘righ-chláirseoir’ (a superior harper).
 She challenged him to play with her, face to face, in the presence of the household.
 He began to compose and sing ex tempore and she followed likewise‘ (AHU p.
 347).

-The above (Tadhg) ‘Ó Doirnín’ reference is probably to the Oriel poet Peadar Ó Doirnín who died in 1769 and who was known to be acquainted with her father.
+The above (Tadhg) ‘Ó Doirnín’ reference is probably to the Oriel poet Peadar Ó Doirnín who died in 1769,was her contemporary and who was known to be acquainted with her father.

 The Dawning of the Day is attributed to Thomas Connellan; another tune with the same title may be one of Molaí Nic Giolla Fhiondáin’s composition called Deallradh an Lae.
 Further research on manuscripts with references to her songs may reveal more detail on her work.